jaalto/project--shell-script-performance-and-portability/README.md

     #
     #    #! sh
     #
-    # 3. ONE option word can be added
+    # 3. ONE word can be added
     #    after the <interpreter>.
 Any
     #    more than that is not portable
     #    accross other than Linux